Inference on Optimal Policy Values and Other Irregular Functionals via Softmax Smoothing: Introduction

 \section{Introduction}

-Individualized treatment policies, or mappings from a person's observed characteristics to an assigned treatment, are deployed in everyday decision-making pipelines across disparate domains.
-For instance, individualized policies are deployed in medicine to maximize the expected outcome or well-being of a patient~\citep{qian2011performance, xu2022estimating}.
-Likewise, such policies play an important role in advertising in order to maximize patron engagement and interaction~\citep{bottou2013counterfactual}.
-Perhaps due to the practical importance of developing individualized policies, a vast literature has developed that focuses on using observational data to generate a treatment policy with a high \textit{value}, i.e.\ a large average outcome recipient marginalized over covariates~\citep{athey2021policy}.
+Individualized treatment policies, or mappings from a unit's observed characteristics to an assigned treatment, are deployed in a wide range of decision-making problems.
+In medicine, individualized policies may be used to maximize the expected outcome or well-being of a patient~\citep{qian2011performance, xu2022estimating}.
+In advertising, such policies may be employed for maximizing patron engagement or revenue~\citep{bottou2013counterfactual}.
+Motivated by such applications, a large literature has developed that focuses on using observational data to learn a treatment policy with a high \textit{value}, i.e.\ a large outcome averaged over a covariate distribution~\citep{athey2021policy,kitagawa2018should, kitagawa2022treatment, hirano2009asymptotics}.

-However, because developing an individualized treatment policy may be costly or time consuming, a learner may first want to perform inference on the \textit{value of the optimal treatment policy}.
-Letting $Y(1), Y(0)$ for now represent an individual's potential outcomes under treatment and control and $\pi(X) \in \{0, 1\}$ denote an assigned binary treatment for user with covariates $X$, the value of the optimal treatment policy is given by
+Before investing resources in the construction and deployment of a highly individualized treatment rule, one may first wish to quantify how much can be gained from policy learning.
+The natural estimand for assessing this is the \textit{value of the optimal treatment policy}.
+Let $Z = (X, A, Y)$ denote a observation, where $X$ represents a unit's covariates, $A \in [N]$ denotes a categorical treatment, $Y(a)$ a unit's potential outcome associated with treatment $a \in [N]$, and $Y = Y(A)$ the observed outcome.
+Letting $\pi(X) \in [N]$ denote a arbitrary policy that assigns a unit to a treatment, the value of the optimal treatment policy is given by

-By definition, an optimal treatment policy attains the maximum possible expected outcome or reward of any possible treatment regime.
-By constructing confidence intervals around this value, the learner can make informed decisions about the viability of investing resources in constructing a highly-individualized treatment policy.
-As a concrete example, if a doctor notices that the upper confidence bound on the optimal policy value is not much higher than the value of a baseline treatment strategy, he may not be inclined to update his diagnostic policy.
-On the other hand, if the lower confidence bound is much larger than the baseline policy's value, he may want to invest in the development of improved individualized diagnostic criteria, say using modern ML methods.
+Inference on $V^\ast$ can be used to determine the value of developing individualized policies in several ways.
+For instance, if an advertiser wanted to determine if some baseline treatment policy $\pi_0$ (perhaps a rule-based policy) could be improved through the use of machine learning (ML) algorithms, he could estimate the policy value gap $V^\ast - V(\pi_0)$.
+Likewise, if a teacher wanted to determine if a single lesson plan was a good fit for all students, she could estimate the value of personalization, i.e.\ the quantity $V^\ast - \max_{a \in [N]}V(\pi_a)$, where $\pi_a(X) = a$ denotes a constant treatment policy.
+These examples motivate the need for simple, computationally efficient inferential procedures for $V^\ast$.